-The module will provide you with an opportunity to study mental health and wellbeing.
+The module will provide students with an opportunity to study mental health and wellbeing.
 This will include a broad coverage of the history of research and treatment relating to mental health and illness; the legal framework and the particular role of health and social care practitioners; diagnostic categories and frameworks and typical mental illnesses; social science and social understandings of mental health and illness: mental health problems and particular groups in society, including children and adolescents; the service user movement in mental health; alternative treatments and some current research trends.

 Politics, Policy and People

-It will build on knowledge through a critical analysis of substantive areas of health and social care policy documentation, such a government policy on ageing, on disability, on social housing, on public transport, on benefits systems, on health and communities, on access to leisure and recreation and on communities
+It will build on knowledge through a critical analysis of substantive areas of health and social care policy documentation, such a government policy on ageing, on disability, on social housing, on public transport, on benefits systems, on health and communities, on access to leisure and recreation and on communities.

 Recognising and Responding to Change

 It aims to encourage a critical understanding of the analyses within health and social policy transformations and the theories and evidence that matter in these debates.
-You will be introduced to the institutions, policies and populations implicated in responses to change and how you can make a difference.
+Students will have the opportunity to be introduced to the institutions, policies and populations implicated in responses to change and how people can make a difference.

 Students may develop skills in reading, analysing, critically evaluating and utilising research, whilst having an opportunity to explore research methods.
-This will also help to prepare you for your Dissertation (Independent Study) in Level Three.
+This will also help to prepare students for your Dissertation (Independent Study) in level three.

 Counselling and Guidance Skills (Option)